PDN Impedance Analysis and Modeling: From Schematic to Layout

-In short, your PDN impedance will affect the following aspects of your circuits:
+In short, the AC PDN impedance will affect the following aspects of your circuits:

 Power bus noise.
-The voltage ripple created due to transient currents in your PCB.
+Ripple in the PDN voltage is created by transient currents in your PCB that interact with high reactive impedance at certain frequencies.
 Note that, because your PDN impedance is a function of frequency, the voltage ripple caused by a switching will also be a function of frequency.
-Note that these transients can arise regardless of the level of noise in the output from your voltage regulator.
+Note that these transients arise regardless of the level of switching noise in the output from your voltage regulator.

 Damping in power bus noise.
-Any ripple on the power bus could appear as ringing (i.e., an underdamped transient oscillation) in some cases.
+The amount of resistance and loss in the dielectric laminate will determine whether ripple on the power bus appears as ringing (i.e., an underdamped transient oscillation) or whether it is overdamped.
 This is one problem that can occur if your decoupling capacitor is incorrectly sized or if you do not account for your decoupling capacitor’s self-resonance frequency in your decoupling network.

 Required level of decoupling.
-Most capacitors have become insufficient for ensuring decoupling in PCBs with fast logic due to their relatively low self-resonance frequencies (~100 MHz).
-Therefore, designers used interplane capacitance to provide sufficient capacitance to ensure decoupling.
-Newer capacitors with GHz self-resonance frequencies are also available, and the combination of these is used to provide decoupling in high speed/high frequency PCBs.
+Most capacitors can be insufficient for ensuring decoupling in PCBs with fast logic due to their relatively low self-resonance frequencies (~100 MHz to ~1 GHz).
+Therefore, designers use small-case/high-Dk capacitors (e.g., 0201 MLCCs) and interplane capacitance to provide sufficient decoupling.

 Current return path.
 Your return current will follow the path of least resistance (for DC current) or least reactance (for AC current).
 The impedance in your ground network will vary in space, which depends in part on parasitic coupling between signal traces and the PDN.
 To create the tightest return current loop in the PDN, it is best to use planes to ensure minimal spreading inductance and maximum plane capacitance throughout the PDN.